-Course specific course bands account for elevation gains and will modify the pace so that you will run the course at an even effort (not even pace), slowing on the uphills and going faster on the downhills.
+Course-specific pace bands account for elevation gains and will modify the pace so that you will run the course at an even effort (not even pace), slowing on the uphills and going faster on the downhills.

 The photo in the above graphic is a course specific band for the Oakland Marathon.
 There are lots of uphills in miles 9-13 and down hills in miles 14-16.
-To account for these hills, the goals pace slows down and speeds up accordingly.
+To account for these hills, the goal pace slows down and speeds up accordingly.

 Gun v.
 Chip Time

-When you finish a race you’ll have two finish times: your gun time and your chip time.
+When you finish a race, you’ll have two finish times: your gun time and your chip time.